rakyat-game/CryptoBuddy/README.md

 - Clone the repo: ```git clone https://gitty.informatik.hs-mannheim.de/2025448/CryptoBuddy.git```
 - Fetch necessary dependencies inside the downloaded folder: ```flutter pub get```
 - Run the app: ```flutter run -d os```, where ```os``` &isin; {linux, windows, android}\
-The app's UI is primarily designed for android.
+The apps UI is primarily designed for android.
 For android, use Android Studio and either connect a physical device or\
 set up an emulator.

 ---